E-Dmz/E-Dmz/README.md

 # Hi there 👋
 ## About me
-After a first career in research (🧬💊🧠) and education (👨‍🎓👷‍♀️👨‍⚕️), I completed a data science training.
-As a freelance data scientist, I keep learning and i'm involved in [teaching](https://www.lewagon.com/data-science-course/full-time).
-I'm thrilled by the latest development of Deep Learning and passionate about learning, designing tools and automating tasks.
+After a first career in scientific research (🧬💊🧠) and teaching (👨‍🎓👷‍♀️👨‍⚕️), i'm currently involved in [teaching](https://www.lewagon.com/data-science-course/full-time) `data science` and i'm working on projects (own and freelance).
+I'm thrilled by the latest development of `Deep Learning` and passionate about learning, designing tools and automating tasks.

 ## Sample projects
 ### 🚒 AntiFakeScience
 Final student project at Le Wagon, partnering with fact-checking organization [ScienceFeedback](https://sciencefeedback.co).
 In a team of 4, we designed a web app aimed at screening contents that match the claims from a database.
 We used MPNET transformer embedding, web scraping and GCP.